Date of Award

 As the state of Vermont considers including influenza vaccinations in its state-mandated Vermont Vaccine Purchasing Program (VVPP), it presents a unique opportunity to conduct a state-wide case study on the potential cost-saving implications of a universally available influenza vaccination.

 This study takes a historical perspective and looks back at Vermont’s influenza cost, usage, and treatment information since the vaccine was recommended in 2010.
 Using data generated from Vermont’s immunization registry, de-identified claims data, CDC-reported statistics, and numerous published economic studies, this research answers the question: “What societal costs/savings would have been witnessed if the influenza vaccine was included in the VVPP since 2010?” and, more important, what policy changes can be made now to realize savings in the future?

 Using a dynamic transmission model embedded in cost-benefit analysis, this research concludes that influenza-related savings of 6.2% would have been experienced over the five flu seasons between fall 2010 and summer 2015.
 Most of the savings are generated by the increased vaccination rate associated with a universal vaccination program.
 Creation of such a program in the state of Vermont would likely be economically beneficial.

 Number of Pages

-O'Connor, Bryan Charles, "Cost-Benefit Analysis Of Universial Influenza Vaccination Programs: A Historical-Perspective Case Study Of Vermont" (2018).
+O'Connor, Bryan Charles, "Cost-Benefit Analysis Of Universal Influenza Vaccination Programs: A Historical-Perspective Case Study Of Vermont" (2018).
 Graduate College Dissertations and Theses.
 973.